-Germany: 0
+Germany: +1

-Germany has partially complied with the commitment on remittances.
+Germany has fully complied with the commitment on remittances.

 Germany has comprehensive legislation in force regulating remittance services.
 Since 1 January 1998 remittance services have been considered as financial services subject to the regulatory framework.
 As a result, all remittance services providers are supervised by BaFin (the Federal Financial Supervisory Authority) and must obtain a written licence from this regulator before performing their services.
-BaFin grants a licence only if various mandatory conditions are fulfilled by institutions, including those related to the combating of money laundering, the financing of terrorism and other fraudulent activities.
+BaFin